 How to prepare for NEET 2018 by RK Verma - The National Eligibility cum Entrance Test (NEET) 2018 will be conducted by the CBSE in less than 5 months, most likely by May 10, 2018.
 Held at an All India level in a single window, NEET offers admissions to more than 90,000 MBBS and BDS seats across 700 odd medical and dental colleges and is one of India’s largest entrance examinations.
 In NEET 2017 alone, around 11 lakh candidates competed against each other to secure admissions to the seats and institutions of their choice.

 With less than 5 months remaining for the exam to be held, aspirants across the country are gearing up intensely to ensure that they are able to give their best shot by following the right preparation and coaching strategies.
-Careers360 spoke to Mr. RK Verma, Founder and Managing Director of the popular Resonance Coaching Institute in Kota, to gain his insights on how best NEET aspirants can prepare for the exam in the coming months or even over the long-term with the help of coaching and otherwise.
+Careers360 spoke to Mr. RK Verma, Founder and Managing Director of the popular Resonance Coaching Institute in Kota on How to prepare for NEET 2018, to gain his insights on how best NEET aspirants can prepare for the exam in the coming months or even over the long-term with the help of coaching and otherwise.

 As per Mr. Verma, it is always better if candidates can start with their preparations for NEET at the earliest.
-However, there are also other alternatives in terms of coaching and self-study for candidates who only have a few months of time in their hands to complete NEET preparations.
+However, there are also other alternatives in terms of coaching and self-study for candidates who only have a few months of time in their hands to complete NEET preparations on How to prepare for NEET 2018.

 Excerpts from the interview below: